romnn/microgpusim/WIP.md

 - today:

+  - use gpu_mem_alloc for the allocations but still allow smart comparison with play whose traces does not include allocations

+    - required for per allocation stats

   - validate the number of warp instructions for the execution driven frontend and test that.

   - replace addresstranslation trait with cache controller trait
-  - use gpu_mem_alloc for the allocations but still allow smart comparision with play whose traces does not include allocations

   - write more execution driven examples (especially the different transpose variants)